Spontoon Island

 Because the Spontoon Island Archipelago is located in the North Pacific, and on the other side of the world from fashion centers, one should not be surprised to see variations on European fashions that might be 5 to 10 years out-of-date.
 One can still see "bobbed" hair and knee-high hemlines.
 Asian styles of clothes and "Explorer" and paramilitary fashions can be seen.
 Sailor & 'Pinafore' leisure wear is common.

 Clothing is influenced by the distance from manufacturing centers and the costs of shipping raw materials.
 Affordable clothing & cloth can come from Asia, as well as England or New England.
-There are lots of treadle sewing machines in the archipelago, and a lively trade in pattern books.
+There are lots of treadle sewing machines in the archipelago, and a lively trade in sewing-pattern books.

 'Native' Spontoonie fashions -- influences